|RFC-0015: Compatibility Tests for Fuchsia (CTF)

 We recognize that it may not be practical to require tests at this point.
-As the CTS and platform grows, we expect this requirement will become more strict.
+As the CTF and platform grows, we expect this requirement will become more strict.

-Almost all changes that require API review should have CTS tests, and API reviewers should review with that in mind.
-The final review will be made by testability reviewers, who should only approve platform surface area changes if they are appropriately covered by CTS tests.
+Almost all changes that require API review should have CTF tests, and API reviewers should review with that in mind.
+The final review will be made by testability reviewers, who should only approve platform surface area changes if they are appropriately covered by CTF tests.

 All tests are subject to the same review requirements as any other code submitted to the tree.
 Note that this does not mean that tests must be run as part of the commit queue, although we expect most will be.
 Examples of tests that might not be run as part of the commit queue include manual tests and tests that take longer than the commit queue allows.

 released SDKs.
 Tests go in the directory that mirrors the one where the